u-boot/u-boot/doc/develop/bootstd.rst

 are going to be used, with `num_devs` set to the number of bootdevs and `cur_dev` starting at 0.

-Next, the ordering of bootdevs is determined, by `bootmeth_setup_iter_order()`.
+Next, the ordering of bootmeths is determined, by `bootmeth_setup_iter_order()`.
 By default the ordering is again by sequence number, i.e. the `/aliases` node, or failing that the order in the devicetree.
 But the `bootmeth order` command or `bootmeths` environment variable can be used to set up an ordering.
 If that has been done, the ordering is in `struct bootstd_priv`, so that ordering is simply copied into the iterator.
 Either way, the `method_order` array it set up, along with `num_methods`.

+Note that global bootmeths are always put at the end of the ordering.
+If any are present, `cur_method` is set to the first one, so that global bootmeths are done first.
+Once all have been used, these bootmeths are dropped from the iteration.
-Then `cur_method` is set to 0.
+When there are no global bootmeths, `cur_method` is set to 0.

 At this point the iterator is ready to use, with the first bootdev and bootmeth selected.
-All the other fields are 0.
-This means that the current partition is 0, which is taken to mean the whole device, since partition numbers start at 1.
+Most of the other fields are 0.
+This means that the current partition is 0, which is taken to mean the whole device, since partition numbers start at
-It also means that `max_part` is 0, i.e. the maximum partition number we know about is 0, meaning that, as far as we know, there is no partition table on this bootdev.
+1. It also means that `max_part` is 0, i.e. the maximum partition number we know about is 0, meaning that, as far as we know, there is no partition table on this bootdev.